Hydrogen

 Natural

-Its pure form, di-hydrogen, is being created naturally by chemical reactions in the earth’s crust.
+Its pure form, di-hydrogen, is being created naturally by chemical reactions in the subsurface.

 Rarely alone